araobp/virtual-showroom/README.md

 ## Goal

-Test if a human model made with Blender and MPFB2 can be used as digital human.
+Test if a human model made with Blender and MPFB2 can be used as digital human working with LangChain.

 ## Architecture